Rafeh-I/Econometrics-Chess-Engine/README.md

 # Chess Game Outcome Analysis using Econometrics

 ## Overview
-This project applies econometric methods to analyze chess game outcomes and demonstrates how statistical models can be embedded into algorithmic decision-making.
-Using a dataset of rated online chess games, I estimate a logistic regression model to quantify how material imbalances and player strength affect the probability of winning.
-The estimated model is then incorporated into a simple chess engine using minimax search.
+This project combines econometrics and algorithmic game design to analyze and play chess.
+Using a dataset of rated online games, I estimate a logistic regression model to quantify how material imbalances and Elo rating differences influence winning probabilities.
+The model is integrated into a Python-based chess engine using minimax search with alpha–beta pruning, allowing users to play against both a hand-coded evaluator and a data-driven mode;.

 ## Data
 - Source: Lichess rated games database (2017 March ~ 11 million total games)
-- Sample size: ~3000 games (subsampled for computational ease)
+- Sample: Subsample of 3,000 games for computational ease
-- Outcome variable: binary indicator for White win
+- Outcome variable: Binary indicator for White win; drawn games excluded
+- Features: Piece differences (pawn, knight, bishop, rook, queen) and Elo rating difference
-- Drawn games are excluded
+- All variables are defined from White’s perspective

-- All variables are defined from White’s perspective The full dataset is not included due to size; it can be obtained directly from the Lichess public database.
+The full dataset is not included due to size; it can be obtained directly from the Lichess public database.

 ## Econometric Model